chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 Brute-force resistance may be obtained through various computation hardness parameters such as memory or CPU cycles, and are typically configurable.
 Scrypt {{!RFC7914}} and Argon2 are common examples of PBKDF functions.
-PBKDF and hardness parameters selection for the PBKDF are out of scope of this document.
+PBKDF and hardness parameter selection are out of scope of this document.
 {{Ciphersuites}} specifies variants of KDF, MAC, and Hash suitable for use with the protocols contained herein.

 Let A and B be two parties.
 A and B may also have digital representations of the parties' identities such as Media Access Control addresses or other names (hostnames, usernames, etc).
-A and B may share Additional Authenticated Data (AAD) of length at most 2^16 - 1 bits that is separate from their identities which they may want to include in the protocol execution.
+A and B may share additional data (the context) separate from their identities which they may want to include in the protocol transcript.
-One example of AAD is a list of supported protocol versions if SPAKE2+ were used in a higher-level protocol which negotiates the use of a particular PAKE.
-Including this list would ensure that both parties agree upon the same set of supported protocols and therefore prevent downgrade attacks.
+One example of additional data is a list of supported protocol versions if SPAKE2+ were used in a higher-level protocol which negotiates the use of a particular PAKE.
+Another example is the inclusion of PBKDF parameters and the application name.
+Including those would ensure that both parties agree upon the same set of supported protocols and use the same PBKDF parameters and therefore prevent downgrade and cross-protocol attacks.

 ## Protocol Flow {#flow}